iancohee/iancohee.github.io/_posts/2024-07-15-vault-breaker.markdown

 The vulnerability in this application is the use of `strcpy` to move random bytes into the `random_key` memory.

 According to [man pages](https://man7.org/linux/man-pages/man3/strcpy.3.html) for `man (3) strcpy`, the resulting string is null-terminated.
 We can abuse this behavior to zero the key used to XOR the flag.
-The trick is to zero the memory highest byte, first, because `strcpy` will overwrite it's own null bytes if we start from the lowest byte.
+The trick is to zero the memory highest byte, first, because `strcpy` will overwrite previously written null bytes if we start from the lowest byte.

 ## Hints
 1. The GDB command `x/32bx &random_key` shows the bytes used for the key.
 Watch it change as the program generates key keys of various lengths.